Warren Gatland: British & Irish Lions

-Gatland this time took a full 10-month sabbatical from Wales, handing his coaching reigns to Rob Howley.
+Gatland this time took a full 10-month sabbatical from Wales, handing his coaching reins to Rob Howley.
 Gatland wanted continuity in his coaching staff, with the only change being Steve Borthwick coming in as forwards coach, while retaining Rob Howley as attack coach and Andy Farrell as defence coach.
 Graham Rowntree and Neil Jenkins remained, however specialising in scrummaging and kicking.
 On 19 April, Gatland and his team named a 41-man squad, consisting of 16 English, 12 Welsh, 11 Irish and 2 Scottish players.
 His Welsh captain Sam Warburton remained as captain.
 Gatland was heavily criticised for the lack of Scottish players in squad, considering Scotland had beaten both Ireland and Wales during the 2017 Six Nations Championship.
 The criticism continued into the tour, especially after he called up 6 players to the squad on 17 June (a further 4 Welsh players) that was based purely on geography rather than skill.
 He was depicted as a clown in the New Zealand media after he continued to complain about "foul" tactics of the All Blacks.

 Despite all the criticism from both British and New Zealand press and fans, Gatland persisted with his style and selections and gained 4 wins in the non-test games; New Zealand Provincial Barbarians (13–7), Crusaders (12–3), Māori All Blacks (32–10) and Chiefs (34–6).
 In the test series, Gatland led the Lions to a single victory, winning the second test 24–21, to become the first team to beat New Zealand at home since South Africa in 2009.
 It was the Lions first win over the All Blacks in the professional era, with the last victory coming in 1993, coached by Ian McGeechan, 20–7.
 With the first test being won by the All Blacks 30–15 and the third and final test being drawn 15–15, the test series was drawn, with the draw being the first time since 1994 that the All Blacks has failed to win at Eden Park.
 The series was the first drawn series since their 1955 tour to South Africa.

-Following the tour, Gatland was tipped by many to be the next All Blacks head coach.
+Following the tour, Gatland was in the running to be the next All Blacks head coach.

 Gatland was promoted to Commander of the Order of the British Empire (CBE) in the 2020 Birthday Honours for services to rugby in Wales.

 In 2019 Gatland was once again named head coach of the British and Irish Lions ahead of their 2021 tour of South Africa.
 South Africa won the series by two games to one.